 To get to 100% resilient cities is paramount to be aware of the need of a systemic process in which all elements are of equal importance.
 There is one pillar that has a key role: innovation in technology and architecture in conjunction with the creativity of building new behavioural codes political and individually.
 Without innovation all sides of this revolutionary process means nothing if it is not combined with a strong political will and a smart distribution of resources.

-In this process of adaptation, education plays a paramount role to produce “adaptive minds” able to become a catalyzer of changes by reforming the system in a holistic way.
+In this process of adaptation, Education delivers “adaptive minds” able to become a catalyzer of changes by reforming the system into an holistic way.
 Therefore politics, economics, finances and civil society must joint together in an effort to change habits and boost creativity towards green minds.

 To achieve those goals a reform of the entire system in a strategic plan in which political old codes are left aside and a new political class emerges to design with creativity and determination the path for a reformed system.

 Being Green is not another fashion attitude but an essential pillar to become resilient towards the new challenges that the environment is posing.
 A change of mind is the password to start this creative process of living in “green code”.